delvelabs/tachyon/README.md

 Tachyon is a fast web application security reconnaissance tool.

-It is specifically meant to crawl web application and look for left over or non-indexed files with the addition of reporting pages or scripts leaking internal data.
+It is specifically meant to crawl a web application and look for left over or non-indexed files with the addition of reporting pages or scripts leaking internal data.

 ## User Requirements